-When Internet came to Malaysia I wanted to be one of the firsts to get online.
-I wanted remote access to the Global Best Practices.
+When Internet came to Malaysia I wanted to be one of the firsts to get online so I can access the Arthur Andersen Global Best Practices remotely.
 GBP helped me stay ahead of my colleagues and clients.
-I became fascinated with systems and processes.
-Soon, I figured that I was in the business of science and math after all.
-Only a different kind.
+I became fascinated with business systems and processes.

-Processes are abstractions of observed phenomena.
-They are modeled to make success repeatable.
+Processes are modelled to make success repeatable.
 They are know-hows that involve the interplay of many disciplines.
 Economics, environmental science, industrial design, engineering, human psychology, statistics and sociology are stacked up together to create value.
 There is a terminology for this multidisciplinary science.
 Its called 'cybernetics'.
 Norbert Wiener invented the word cybernetics at the first Macy Conference in 1941.

 I left Andersen after 5 years and started my own internal audit firm at the age of 25.
-During that time, Asia was facing a serious financial crisis.
-I wanted to help clients from the inside.
-As a pioneer of internal audit, I had the first mover advantage.
+During that time, Asia was facing a serious financial crisis and I wanted to help clients from the inside.
+As a pioneer of internal audit, I had the first-mover advantage.
 Internal audit brought me to Hong Kong, Japan, mainland China and Singapore.
 At one time, I was the chief internal auditor for 30 public listed firms concurrently.

-The clients that I was proudest of were Warner-Lambert and Pfizer.
-I reported to the President of IIA Inc. based in the US.
+The clients that I was really proud of serving were Warner-Lambert and Pfizer.
+I had to report to the President of IIA Inc. based in the US.
+That's the planet's Godfather of the whole internal audit profession.
 I was still in my 20s.
 American companies were at least 30 years ahead in management applications.
-China has the capabilities to meet their technical requirements.
+China is catching up.

-Then I discovered risk management.
+In internal auditing, we had to perform basic risk assessment to prioritise areas to focus on.
+Higher risks warrant more attention.
+That's when I connect the concept of risk back to the science of probability.
 The environment around us is dynamic.
-Their influence and causalities pose threats to business processes.
-They are risks that need to be managed.
+Their events and causalities pose threats to business processes.
+They are risks that can be managed.

 Risk management has existed for long time in the banking industry.
-They have become mainstream adoption even outside of the banking industry.
-There were some problems with these mass adoptions.
 Banking risk concepts, whether market, credit or operational risk, are meant for capital charge.
 Capital charge is a way to set aside sums for rainy days for the banks.
-Though it is useful for other industries, it cannot be applied to treat risks across their operations like quality and product design.
-Maintain methods cannot predict likelihood of a ramp collapse, for example.
-It is not able to tell what is the most likely cause, for instance, if pollution in the river occurs.
+It cannot be applied to treat risks across their operations like quality and product design.
+Financial contingency methods cannot predict the likelihood of a structural damage in engineering.
+And it cannot tell us the most likely cause of a pollution disaster for example.

-After the software project, I went back to refining risk concepts.
-Risk management needed to go beyond mere identification and assessment.
-They need proper and scientific treatment methods.
+Risk management needed to go beyond basic identification and assessment.
+They need proper scientific treatment and systematic methods to solve them.
 Innovation makes a perfect match.
-Innovation is an itinerary-based process that can be learned by anyone.
-It is not confined to tightening controls.
-Innovation changes existing designs and methods to return greater utility and value.
+Systematic innovation is an itinerary-based process that can be learned by anyone.
+Risk treatment cannot be confined to tightening controls.

 I delved into design thinking and TRIZ (Theory of Inventive Problem Solving).
 Going deep into innovation projects made me realised that Malaysians are actually creative.
 But they are solving problems that don't sell very well.
 Hence, they are not innovative enough.
 Innovation means making creative products that sell.

-It dawned upon me that if Malaysians can understand market behaviour, they will be successful innovators.
-This means we need to understand the way of life and workings of a society before we design solutions.
-Way of life is defined as culture.
-Culture influences consumption patterns.
-If we understand culture, we would be able to design innovative products.
+But why aren't they many game-changing innovations from Malaysia?
+It dawned upon me that we need to understand the way of life and the dynamic workings of society to innovate successfully.
+Way of life influences consumption trends.
+If we understand "culture" (way of life), we would be able to design innovative products.

 Art is a medium of expression.
-The success of the arts is measured by their eventual social acceptance.
-It is about how successful an artist is able to transform his medium of expression into a media of expression.
-One can be the most complex and intellectual artist in the world but if no one ever gets it, the artist has failed.
+The success of art is measured by their social acceptance.
+It is about how well an artist can transform his medium into a media of expression.
+One can be the most talented artist in the world but if no one understands him, the artist has failed.

-After the arts, I went in search of the sources of inspiration.
-What inspires people.
+So what are the sources of inspiration in the arts?
 That was when I learned about social sciences and cultural anthropology.
-I worked on social innovation projects and civic economy modeling.
-I became fascinated with the Honing Theory of Creativity and communicated with the founder from Canada.
+I became fascinated with the Honing Theory of Creativity by Liane Gabora.